zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 Right now this cryptocurrency is quite limited as there will only ever be 10,000 coins and all are controlled by the coin creator, but you can change that.
-You could for example reward ethereum miners, by creating a transaction that will reward who found the current block:
+You could for example reward expanse miners, by creating a transaction that will reward who found the current block:

 ::